FeLoe/DataDonations2021/standalone/README.md

 `python3 -m PyInstaller --onefile --noconsole  --icon "logo.icns" --add-data="logo_small.gif:." --add-data="news_list.csv:." --exclude-module matplotlib --exclude-module zmq --exclude-module pandas --exclude-module numpy  --exclude-module PIL  --exclude-module urllib3 --exclude-module IPython --exclude-module sqlite3 --exclude-module pydoc --exclude-module shelve  mijnvoetsporen.py`

+For Mac, you additionally need to create a .dmg file.
+You put the .app file in a folder and then go to Disk Utility -> File -> New Image -> Image from folder and select the folder with the .app file in it.
+This generates a .dmg file.

 On Windows, you need to separate source and destination of data files with a `;` instead of a `:` and use a different icon, like this:

 `pyinstaller --onefile --noconsole --icon "logo.ico" --add-data="logo_small.gif;." --add-data="news_list.csv;." --exclude-module matplotlib --exclude-module zmq --exclude-module pandas --exclude-module numpy  --exclude-module PIL  --exclude-module urllib3 --exclude-module IPython --exclude-module sqlite3 --exclude-module pydoc --exclude-module shelve  mijnvoetsporen.py`